-Though most people think first of seeing eye dogs when think of service dogs, there are so many more canine career services that dogs are being trained for.
+Though most people think first of seeing-eye dogs when thinking of service dogs, there are so many more canine career services that dogs are being trained for.

 There are dogs specially trained for seizure alerting for people with epilepsy, low blood sugar alerting for people with diabetes, and dogs trained to calm down people with PTSD.

 People with mobility issues also benefit greatly from service dogs who can do things like open doors, push buttons on elevators and crosswalks, and grab things that are difficult for their handlers to access.